DSE-capstone-sharknado/scraper/README.md

 # scraper
-Web Scraper used to scrape Amazon Product Pages
+Web Scraper used to scrape Amazon Product Pages and avoid capchas.

 Author: Julius Remigio